 (A) The statute authorizing or requiring award specifically—

-U.S.C.
+(1) States that the statute modifies or supersedes the provisions of 10 U.S.C.
 2361,

-(1) States that the statute modifies or supersedes the provisions of 10

-2361(a); and

 (2) Identifies the particular college or university involved, and

 (3) States that award is being made in contravention of 10 U.S.C.
+2361(a); and

 (B) The Secretary of Defense provides Congress written notice of intent to award.
 The contract cannot be awarded until 180 days have elapsed since the date Congress received the notice of intent to award.
 Contracting activities must submit a draft notice of intent with supporting documentation through channels to the Director of Defense Procurement and Acquisition Policy, Office of the Under Secretary of Defense (Acquisition, Technology, and Logistics).